The Hanging Stranger: Plot

 The protagonist, a store owner Ed Loyce, is disturbed when he sees a stranger hanging from a lamppost, but finds that other people consider the apparent lynching unremarkable.

-He finds evidence that alien insects have taken over, manages to get out of town, talks to the police commissioner, who believes him, and after getting all the information about what Ed knows, explains that the body was hung to see whether anyone reacted to it, anyone they didn't have control over.
+He finds evidence that alien insects have taken over the town.
+He manages to get out, and talks to the police commissioner, who believes him.
+After getting all the information about what Ed knows, the commissioner explains that the body was hung to see whether anyone reacted to it, revealing anyone they did not have control over.
 He then takes Ed outside and hangs him from a telephone pole.

 TV adaptation

 Plot

 The television adaptation differs from the short story in having a more political focus.
-The protagonist, Philbert Noyce played by Mel Rodriguez, is a low-motivation quality-control worker in an automated factory.
+The protagonist, Philbert Noyce, played by Mel Rodriguez, is an unmotivated quality-control worker in an automated factory.
 Noyce hears and sees the phrase "kill all others" used during a television appearance by the sole candidate for the presidency in the one-party state of MexUsCan.
 Few others acknowledge seeing or hearing the message, but many are affected by it.
 Only one of Noyce's co-workers seems to believe what he says about the message and the political system.
 He becomes increasingly agitated by this policy statement and his totalitarian society over the course of the episode.
 His wife, workmates, and fellow citizens remain unconcerned by the "kill all others" message and by their society's heavy-handed responses to his concerns.
-A new, large, illuminated "kill all others" billboard appears with what looks like a body hanging in front of it, which doesn't appear to bother anyone.
+A new, large, illuminated "kill all others" billboard appears with what looks like a body hanging in front of it, which does not appear to bother anyone.
 Noyce, now evading the authorities, who have identified him as an "other" and having his flight being broadcast on live television, climbs up on the billboard.
-He yells "we're all others!" and verifies that it's a real person in the noose by jumping onto him before falling off the billboard.
+He yells "we're all others!" and verifies that it is a real person in the noose by jumping onto him before falling off the billboard.
 His body is eventually hung in the place of the previous one.